 Any use to which personal data is put, including obtaining, retrieving, holding, storing or disposal.
 Examples of processing include:

 - Administering and maintaining employee records.

-A small file of letters or numbers downloaded onto a device when the user accesses certain websites.
-Cookies allow a website to recognise a user’s device.
+A small file of letters or numbers is downloaded onto a device when the user accesses certain websites.
+Cookies allow a website to recognize a user’s device.
 In this policy, ‘cookie’ refers to all technologies that perform a similar function.